-In certain situations, where either the child is in danger or they are putting others in danger then it may be appropriate to restrain them.
+In certain situations, where either the child is in danger or they are putting others in danger then it may be appropriate to use positive handling (Team Teach).
+Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
 This is a last resort and only done if other strategies have failed.
-De-escalation is always preferable to restraint where this is possible.
-All teachers are by law empowered to restrain but if possible it is recommended that only those who have received training ever restrain pupils.
-In addition, learning support assistants who have undertaken Team Teach training are also empowered to restrain.
-(See When pupils have been restrained it is vital that accurate records are kept in the Team Teach log, that parents are informed and that staff involved are debriefed by the Team Teach co-ordinator.
+De-escalation is always preferable where this is possible.
+(See Control or Restraint of Pupils Policy).
+When pupils have been restrained it is vital that accurate records are kept in the Team Teach log, that parents are informed and that staff involved are debriefed by the Team Teach co-ordinator.